 - Register to join us for this Peace Mass at this link.

 >> Nonviolence Training with Meta Peace Team on Saturday, October 2nd

 Pax Christi USA has partnered with the Meta Peace Team to offer Pax Christi USA members (and friends!) nonviolence trainings twice each year specifically designed for our community.
 The second training is scheduled for Saturday, October 2, the International Day of Nonviolence.
-More information to be posted soon!
-Save the date!
+Click here for more information and to register.
 This virtual session will take place over Zoom.

 >> Pax Christi USA Communal Vow of Nonviolence, Saturday, October 2nd

-Join with other Pax Christi USA members and friends from across the nation to take the Vow of Nonviolence together virtually over Zoom.
+Join with other Pax Christi USA members and friends from across the nation to take the Vow of Nonviolence together virtually over Zoom at 8pm ET.

 >> Join the Gospel and Nuclear Disarmament Study Circles, beginning October 5th

 Looking for an ongoing commitment to gospel nonviolence to follow up the Catholic Nonviolence Days of Action?
 Join our latest study circle to read, reflect and analyze Pax Christi USA Teacher of Peace Art Laffin’s new version of The Risk of the Cross: Living Gospel Nonviolence in the Nuclear Age.
 The new study circle will take place between October 5 and November 9, with Zoom gatherings every Tuesday evening, 7-8:30pm ET, beginning October 5.